villekf/OMEGA-doc/docs/source/features.rst

   * You can, for example, input a PyTorch CUDA tensor into OMEGA forward and/or backward projection
   * On OpenCL, you can use Arrayfire for fast GPU-based computations by simply inputting an Arrayfire array into forward and/or backward projection
   * Note that OMEGA is column-major while PyTorch is row-major!
-  * Use Fourier-ordering with CuPy
+  * Use Fortran-ordering with CuPy
  * Any package that supports PyOpenCL or CuPy can be combined with OMEGA